Developer Guide

 Finally, a

-is created with all the filtered GE modules, displaying all the available GE modules by Semester.
+CommandResultis created with all the filtered GE modules, displaying all the available GE modules by Semester.

-The following sequence diagram illustrates how the gem
+The following sequence diagram illustrates how the gem command is executed.

 Search feature

-command allows users to search for any module available in NUS and display the module details.
+The search command allows users to search for any module available in NUS and display the module details.

-To retrieve a module’s information, the execution of this command interacts with the Nusmods
+To retrieve a module’s information, the execution of this command interacts with the Nusmods component, which

 contains all logic related to the access of module data from the NUSMODS public API.
 We will not go into detail